ember-learn/deprecation-app/content/ember-data/v3/default-serializer.md

 Previously, when no type-specific serializer, application serializer, or adapter defaultSerializer had been defined by the app, the `-default` serializer would be used which defaulted to `-json-api`.
 This behavior is deprecated in favor of explicitly defining an application or type-specific serializer as described below.

 ## clearing these deprecations
-More information about custom serializers can be found on the [ember.js/guides](https://guides.emberjs.com/release/models/customizing-serializers/#toc_customizing-serializers)
+More information about custom serializers can be found in the [Serializer API Docs](https://api.emberjs.com/ember-data/release/modules/@ember-data%2Fserializer) or on the [ember.js/guides](https://guides.emberjs.com/release/models/customizing-serializers/#toc_customizing-serializers)

 If a specific model type requires custom serialization, a type-specific serializer can be created..
 Defining a type-specific serializer will clear the first deprecation, but won't clear both deprecations unless a type-specific serializer is defined for every type of model used in the application.
 To do this, create an `app/serializers/[type].js` with the following: